|Position Title:||Talent and Culture Manager|

 - Act as a cultural steward; work with team members at all levels to further develop overall capability to foster a healthy, cohesive, collaborative, fun, fair, and equitable workplace.

-- Plan and organize team building events with support from the Operations and Logistics Coordinator.
+- Plan and organize team building events.

 Diversity, Equity, and Inclusion (DEI)